-° Chi-square value not significant at $\alpha = .05$, $x{05}^2 = 5.99$ with df = 2
+[°] Chi-square value not significant at α =.05, $x^2{.05}$ = 5.99 with df = 2

-Tables 2 also shows that all four elements were rated VMA by the students and teachers in SY 2014-2015.
-However, in SY 2018-2019, assessment was rated VMA by the teachers while students rated it as MA.
-The difference in ratings was statistically tested and revealed that the perceptions of the respondents are not significant.
-Thus, this result reflects that the respondents still displayed parallel opinions on assessment, which is MA.
 It can be noted in Table 2 that the technical aspect has the highest WM in SY 2014-2015.
 It can be traced to the idea that instructional materials are primarily tested in terms of their physical appearance following their content.
 This finding is supported by Fennel (2015) who indicated that the layout artist possesses the expertise in harmonizing all the elements of the LG, which connotes that the basic principles and the ingredients of graphic design were achieved.
 Furthermore, the LG is visually effective, especially when people expressed positive feelings about visuals because they found it easy to perceive and process.
 In the case of assessment, the construct has the highest WM in SY 2018-2019.